psurya1994/books/cal-newport-deep-work.md

 - Strategy #4: Meditate.
 Helps understand the nature of desire for what it is.
 Each you have control and not be distracted by thought.

 - Strategy #5: Work in pomodoros.
 Take a nap in the break times.
 This is especially helpful for hard tasks that need a lot of brain power.
-I do 25 minutes of work, followed by 7 minutes of rest time.
+I do 25 minutes of work, followed by 7 minutes of rest time. (use an app like flat tomato, not forest)

 - Strategy #6: Introspect.
 When your session goes well, think about what went right and how you can incorporate these good things into future sessions; same for what went bad.